July Special

 -

-Age and GeneticsAs people age, the body's hair growth patterns can change, and new hair growth can sometimes appear in areas previously treated.
+How do age and genetics affect laser hair removal?As people age, the body's hair growth patterns can change, and new hair growth can sometimes appear in areas previously treated.
 Genetic factors can also affect how well hair follicles respond to laser treatments.
+It's important to have realistic expectations and understand that maintenance treatments may be necessary.

 -